 \section{Related Works}

-BEV features have fully demonstrated their capability in representing spatiotemporal scenes.
-Works such as BEVFusion and BEVFormer~\citep{li2022bevformer} derive BEV features by extracting information from multi-sensor data, achieving strong performance in perception tasks.
-BEVerse~\citep{zhang2022beverse} further extends the application of BEV features to trajectory planning, validating their applicability in this domain.
+\textbf{BEV Perception.} BEV feature has fully demonstrated their capability in representing spatiotemporal scenes.
+Works such as BEVFusion and BEVFormer~\citep{li2022bevformer} derived BEV feature by extracting information from multi-sensor data, achieving strong performance in perception tasks.
+BEVerse~\citep{zhang2022beverse} further extended the application of BEV feature to trajectory planning, validating their applicability in this domain.